 Summer programs offer students an opportunity to study abroad outside of the academic year.
 All offer credit, however each program is structured differently and planned by individual faculty members.

-The Japan summer program combines Japanese language and culture study with sustainability and environmental topics and is open to all students from any major.
+The Japan summer program combines Japanese language and culture study with sustainability and environmental topics.
+This program is open to students from any major.
 Traveling with WU faculty, the program combines instruction and program excursions in conjunction with WU's sister university, Tokyo International University in Kawagoe, Japan.
 Students live in a comfortable residence hotel located a quick train ride from TIU's campus.

 |Special Program Note||

-Earn 1.0 WU credit, IDS 334: Field Studies: Environmental Studies and Sustainability in Japan, US MOI.
+Earn 1.0 WU unit credit (typically equivalent to 4 semester credits at other universities), IDS 334: Field Studies: Environmental Studies and Sustainability in Japan.

 This is a credit/no credit (CR/NC) course.

-FIRST STEP, information session: Please see the Upcoming Events page.
+For FIRST STEP and information session schedule: Please see the Upcoming Events page.

 For more information, contact firstname.lastname@example.org.